 5 Must-Do Hikes in Joshua Tree National Park

 Hidden Valley is a popular hike in Joshua Tree National Park, and for good reason.
 The loop trail is only about 1 mile long, making it a great option for a quick hike.
-The trail takes you through a beautiful valley surrounded by towering rock formations, and it’s a great spot for rock climbing and bouldering.
+The trail takes you through a beautiful valley surrounded by towering rock formations.
+It’s a great spot for rock climbing and bouldering.
 The elevation gain is minimal, so it’s an easy hike for most people.

 Ryan Mountain is a moderate to challenging hike that takes you to the top of a mountain with stunning views of the park.
 The trail is about 3 miles round trip, with an elevation gain of about 1,000 feet.
-The summit stands at an elevation of over 5,000 feet, and on a clear day, you can see all the way to the Salton Sea.
+The summit stands at an elevation of over 5,000 feet.
+On a clear day, you can see all the way to the Salton Sea.
 The hike is strenuous, but the views from the top are well worth the effort.

 Wall Street Mill